 Since it offers protection against the financial impact of longevity, a longevity annuity policy is a supplemental investment for your retirement plan.
 However, if you die before payments start, your heirs will receive nothing.

 Annuities are a reliable way of ensuring a steady income stream during your retirement years.
-They are particularly helpful for people approaching the retirement age and need to catch up on their savings.
+They are particularly helpful for people approaching the retirement age who need to catch up on their savings.

 Advantages of Annuities